The Christmas Family

 Helping those bereaved by suicide

-Helping others grieving a suicide is a demanding task as it affects you aswell.
-However by coming to terms with your own loss you can help thoes more directly affected.
+Helping others grieving a suicide is a demanding task as it affects you as well.
+However, by coming to terms with your own loss, you can help those more directly affected.
 Familiarise yourself with the experiences of grief the bereaved is having.
-There are general and specific suggestions to folow.

-Overall encourage hope that they can learn to live with a lessintense but still real grief.
+Overall, encourage hope that they can learn to live with a lessintense but still real grief.

 My approach to coping skills for emotional pain

-Working with thoughts, emotions, behaviours and sensations of the body, (TEBS), is the approach I use in therapy.
+Working with thoughts, emotions, behaviours and sensations of the body (TEBS) is the approach I use in therapy.
 The client is encouraged to identify how thoughts drive our emotions and physical sensations.

 Do we need another hero?